1965 San Diego Chargers season: Regular draft

-The 1965 AFL Draft took place on November 28, 1964, late in the previous season.
+The 1965 AFL draft took place on November 28, 1964, late in the previous season.
 The rival National Football League (NFL) conducted its draft on the same day.
 Where the same player was drafted by both AFL and NFL franchises, the two would compete to sign him.
 The Chargers were able to sign their 1st-round pick, defensive lineman Steve DeLong, who had also been drafted by the Chicago Bears.
 DeLong stated that he preferred the city of San Diego, and that the Chargers had made him a better offer.
 While DeLong was used as a backup during his rookie season, he went on to start in 75 games during seven seasons in San Diego, making one AFL All-Star game.
 Other successful signings included linebacker Rick Redman, who started 81 games over nine years in San Diego and made one All-Star game, and running back Gene Foster, who scored twice in 1965 and gained over 2,500 yards during a six-year career with the Chargers.

 Other Charger draftees opted to sign with NFL clubs, including 2nd-round pick Roy Jefferson, who joined the Pittsburgh Steelers.
-He went on to earn three Pro Bowl appearances, two Associated Press All-Pro nominations (once on the 1st team, once on the 2nd team), and a Super Bowl ring with the 1970 Baltimore Colts.
 In total, five of the Chargers' selections chose the NFL, including four of their top eight picks, while five signed with San Diego.